 This time, things were different.
-Our vet was now recommending a host of tests and potential preventative treatments, seemingly unnecessary, and what was on the verge of aggressive, scheduling follow up appointments.
+Our vet was now recommending a host of tests and preventative treatments, previously unnecessary or unimportant, now was on the verge of aggressive and guilt peddling, scheduling follow up 6mo maintenance appointments for a host of things.
 They also pushed ROYAL CANIN(r), the product filling their lobby, a Mars brand.
 On a hunch I asked if they were still privately owned.
 Turns out they weren’t, being recently bought out by Banfield.
+Our once independent vet was now an employee with sales goals.

-We called around to find a new vet.
+We called around to find a new vet, especially for the new kittens we brought into our home.
 We asked each prospective new vet if they were independent.
 4 of 5 were owned by a large corporation.
-We found a new, independent vet, and while she’s not a fan of raw feeding (she pushes Hills on us every time we visit… they make a profit off of the food they sell, but that’s another article), she’s open to the idea.
+We found a new, independent vet conveniently near our house, and while she’s not a fan of raw feeding (she pushes Hills on us every time we visit… they make a profit off of the food they sell, but that’s another article), she’s open to the idea.

 That got me thinking about how pet care changes when large corporations get involved.
 Corporations are driven by profits.
 The CEO and other leadership are judged on their ability to increase revenue each quarter.
-If they’re not successful, someone else will take their jobs.
+If they’re not successful, they’ll be replaced; someone else will take their jobs.
+In other words, they’re highly motivated to find ways to grow their business.

-What if McDonalds, Burger King, and Wendys began buying private medical practices.
-They began hiring experts to carry the product message to doctors, then through donations, gained access to medical schools where they taught the nutrition courses.
-They gave med students across the country large discounts at their restaurants for them and their family.
-Suppose they also got access to the FDA where they had a large hand in writing and influencing what’s in the USDA Recommended Daily Allowances.
+Imagine if McDonalds, Burger King, and Wendys begin buying private medical practices.
+Then hired experts to carry the fast food product message to doctors at their practice, giving them a financial incentive to sell the food to patients.
+Then these large companies gain access to medical schools where they teach the nutrition courses, giving med students across the country large discounts at their restaurants for them and their family, ingraining eating patterns.
+Suppose they also got access to the FDA where they had a large hand writing and influencing what’s in the USDA’s Recommended Daily Allowances (the food pyramid), which is the reference standard used to construct food/diets for restaurants, school cafeterias, and even how food is labeled.
+This data is a main and trusted data source given to consumers so they are able to independently evaluate which food is best for them and their family.
+If you manipulate that data, you change what people eat.

 You’d be appalled, right?
 Well, that’s what’s happening in pet healthcare.